Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 🎉 Success!

-After placing this call, your endpoint at https://api.acme.com/payment will be triggered and the curl command from Step 6 will have the response from this endpoint.
+After placing this call, the endpoint at https://httpbin.org/post will be called and the curl command from Step 6 will have the response from this endpoint.